-- maintain, update and reference correct records in accordance with current legislation - identify and describe animals using appropriate methods to the species involved (e.g. scanning for microchips) - provide appropriate care, for example coat, skin, scales, plumage and feet to ensure good health and appearance - monitor, record and report the health and welfare of animals in line with animal welfare legislation and workplace policies - work effectively in a safe and healthy working environment following current / relevant health and safety legislation and work place policies - comply with UK and EU Animal related legislation
+- 13. respond to animal first aid, urgent, ongoing and preventive care requirements as appropriate - 14. maintain, update and reference correct records in accordance with current legislation - 15. identify and describe animals using appropriate methods to the species involved (e.g. scanning for microchips) - 16. provide appropriate care, for example coat, skin, scales, plumage and feet to ensure good health and appearance - 17. monitor, record and report the health and welfare of animals in line with animal welfare legislation and workplace policies - 18. work effectively in a safe and healthy working environment following current / relevant health and safety legislation and workplace policies - 19. comply with UK and EU Animal related legislation